 She is the author of the upcoming book, You, Exemplified: The Role of Personal Branding in Your Professional Life.

 As designers, web developers, thinkers, and marketers we make choices based on the understanding of our target customers.
 Starting up a web design project is one of the hardest parts as it is to pile up the ideas that are swimming in the head and then give it a final look.
 Many parts are going on such as there are clients with high expectations to get the project done in the best way.
 A web design project is not a simple design that can be designed in few stages rather it is a complex process and involves multiple stages.
 The initial phase of a website design is to identify a goal, scope, wireframe, UI design and web content that further leads to testing to make sure if all the parts are in line and functioning well.

 Design with a Visual Hierarchy in Mind:

-With multiple screens such as desktops, computer screens and smartphone and evolving technology, a professional website designer’s job is to make the design look the same and well on all screen sizes.
+With multiple screens such as desktops, computer screens, and smartphone and evolving technology, a professional website designer’s job is to make the design look the same and well on all screen sizes.
 You only have a few seconds to grab someone’s attention and tell them what your site is about and if your website does not have a clear and listed hierarchy of your information, then the user will eventually switch off from your site.
 Creating a clear hierarchy of information with adequate colors, content and page layout, you gain your user’s attention, and the website becomes a clear and a neat digestible piece of content.

 Create Unique And Easy Web Content:

-Readability measures how easy it is for the people to recognize words, sentences, and phrases.
+Readability measures how easy it is for people to recognize words, sentences, and phrases.
 The web content is supposed to be readable and informative, so the readers can grasp the required information they need.